mehemken/flask-microsite/README.md

 # How to build a single page site with Flask

 This repo contains some code and commentary for building a single page site with Flask.
-I've made the choice to go with Twitter Bootstrap as the sole provider of JavaScript.
+I've made the choice to go with Twitter Bootstrap as the main provider of JavaScript.

 Each example adds a feature to the site.

+### Part I

 * Basic - Hello world example
 * Templating - how to render a page in html